ksu-hmi/PythonQuiz/projectroadmap.md

 Decide on the number of questions: We decided as a group that we would develop 15-20 questions.
 (THIS IS DONE)

-Questions format: Each has a question, 4 options, and a correct answer.
+Question format: Each has a question, 4 options, and a correct answer.
 (THIS IS DONE)

 Scoring: +1 for correct, 0 for wrong.
 17-20 points = Excellent.
 12-17 points = Good.
 7-12 points = Needs Improvement.
 0-7 points = Fail

 2. Organize Your Data
 Task: Store quiz questions in a structured format.

-To Do:
+To Do: #THIS WEEK WE WILL BE CREATING OUR CODE AND MAKING THE CORRECT CHNAGES NEEDED#

 Use a list of dictionaries: